 By the age of 9, Bindi had appeared on numerous American chat-shows, including The Ellen DeGeneres Show, The Late Show with David Letterman, Oprah and Larry King Live.

 In 2007, Bindi launched her clothing range, Bindi Wear International, in Las Vegas, and that same year she was awarded two Nickelodeon Kids Choice Awards, Fave Aussie and Biggest Greenie.
-Also in 2007, Bindi launched her very own TV show, Bindi: The Jungle Girl, which won an Emmy in 2008 and was nominated for an Emmy again in 2009.
+Also in 2005, Bindi launched her very own TV show, Bindi the Jungle Girl.
+Bindi won an Emmy in 2008 and was nominated for an Emmy again in 2009.

 Bindi loves to sing and dance, particularly about wildlife, and along with her dance troupe, The Jungle Girls, regularly performs songs from her popular and award winning DVDs at Australia Zoo.
 Bindi has also performed at special events such as 'G'Day USA' at the Music Centre in LA and the New York City Centre in 2007.